Marvel4118/Marvel/README.md

 Assessment: Part 2 – CSS Styling and Responsive Design Project Overview

 Sweet Rise Bakery is a bakery website developed to provide customers with information about the bakery’s products and services.
-The website was designed to create a visually appealing and user-friendly online presence for the bakery while improving accessibility and responsiveness across multiple devices.
+The website was designed to create a visually appealing and user friendly online presence for the bakery while improving accessibility and responsiveness across multiple devices like accessibility across a desktop, tablet and mobile device.
 The website includes several pages that allow users to navigate through bakery information, products, enquiries, and contact details in a clear and organised manner.
 Website Goals and Objectives. in part2 I made several improvements on the website styling such as the navigation layout in the homnepage as well as adding the images on the folders that now display in the website, I also added the order now button that is required with the instructions given in part 2.

-The primary goal of the website is to establish a professional online presence for Sweet Rise Bakery.
-The website aims to:
-Promote bakery products and services
-Improve customer engagement
-Provide easy navigation for users
-Allow customers to enquire about products and services Create a visually appealing bakery-themed design Improve accessibility across desktop, tablet, and mobile devices Part 2 Improvements

 Several improvements were implemented during Part 2 of the project to enhance the visual appearance and functionality of the website.
 These improvements include: